 Prime was originally devised to offer free one-day delivery on millions of eligible items across all categories on Amazon's online store.
-Order an item tagged as Prime and you will get it the next day - even on Sundays.
+Order an item tagged as Prime and you will usually get it the next day - even on Sundays.

-In some cases this includes same-day delivery, with postcodes and zipcodes in and around many major cities across the UK and US covered by Amazon's same-day delivery scheme.
+In some cases, this includes same-day delivery, with postcodes and zipcodes in and around many major cities across the UK and US covered by Amazon's same-day delivery scheme.

-Amazon Prime Video is the company's alternative to Netflix.
+Prime Video is the company's alternative to Netflix.
 It offers thousands of TV shows, documentaries and movies to stream to multiple devices, without having to pay anything extra.

+Music Unlimited costs £9.99 for non-Prime members.
 It also offers a 30-day free trial.

 You can read over a thousand books, magazines, comics and more with Prime Reading.
-It works with any of the Kindle apps for multiple devices, or on Kindle eBook readers.
+It works with any of the Kindle apps for multiple devices or on Kindle eBook readers.
 You just need to find content supported for Prime Reading and read it as part of your overall Prime membership.

-In the US, some books with Audible narration are supported too.
+Some books with Audible narration are supported too.

 Audible original audio series can also be listened to with an American Prime membership.
 That service is yet to come to the UK.

-After Amazon bought videogames video streaming service Twitch it added some benefits for Prime subscribers.
+After Amazon bought videogame video streaming service Twitch it added some benefits for Prime subscribers.
 Discounts on games, additional in-game content and ad-free viewing of Twitch streams are on offer.
 You can also subscribe to your favourite Twitch channel at no extra cost.

 As part of your membership, you get unlimited photo storage on Amazon Drive - the retailer's cloud service.
 That means you can upload and keep a copy of every photo on your desktop PC, Mac or mobile device.
 There are apps for both iOS and Android.
 You can even set them up to automatically upload your pictures as you take them, ensuring you never lose an image, even if you phone is lost or stolen.